About Us

 What We Do

 The Council was established in 1977.
 Since that time, it has published biennial reports on the number of children, adolescents, and adults in Harris County with mental illness, their unmet services needs, and recommendations for meeting those needs.
-The Council has played a major role in the creation of psychiatric services in the Harris County Jail, the Harris County Psychiatric Center, and the Neuropsychiatry Center.
-In 1997, the Council produced the award winning documentary “In Their Shoes.”
-Officials in Austin, Texas, and Washington, D.C., and have endorsed the methodology that the Council uses for its mental health needs assessments.
+The Council has played a major role in the creation of psychiatric services in the Harris County Jail, the Harris County Psychiatric Center, the Neuropsychiatry Center, Judge Ed Emmett Jail Diversion Center, Juvenile Diversion Center.
+Served as supporters and advisors for the development of supported housing for persons with mental illness.
+In 1997, the Council produced the award-winning documentary “In Their Shoes.”
+Officials in Austin, Texas, and Washington, D.C., have endorsed the methodology that the Council uses for its mental health needs assessments.

 The Mental Health Needs Council is committed to the ongoing expansion and improvement of the Harris County mental health service system.